Chart Color Schemes

 Robertson shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Robertson's educational attainment is notably higher than broader standards, with 47.9% of its residents aged 15+ possessing university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% across Australia.
-This significant educational edge places the area favourably for knowledge-based prospects.
+Robertson's educational attainment exceeds broader standards.
+Among residents aged 15 and above, 47.9% possess university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+This notable achievement positions the area favourably for knowledge-based prospects.
 Bachelor degrees are most prevalent at 28.6%, followed by postgraduate qualifications (16.2%) and graduate diplomas (3.1%).
-Vocational pathways comprise 19.9% of qualifications among those aged 15+, with advanced diplomas accounting for 9.1% and certificates for 10.8%.

-Educational participation is notably high, with 32.4% of residents currently enrolled in formal education, including 11.4% in tertiary education, 7.5% in primary education, and 6.0% pursuing secondary education.
+Vocational pathways account for 19.9% of qualifications among those aged 15 and above, with advanced diplomas comprising 9.1% and certificates making up 10.8%.
+Educational participation is notably high in Robertson, with 32.4% of residents currently enrolled in formal education.
+This includes 11.4% pursuing tertiary education, 7.5% in primary education, and 6.0% engaged in secondary education.

 Frequently Asked Questions - Education